dronekit/dronekit-python/docs/examples/mission_import_export.rst

    .. note::

-       The ``--connect`` parameter above specifies the default value, and may be omitted.
+       The ``--connect`` parameter above connects to SITL on udp port 127.0.0.1:14550.
-       This connects to SITL on udp port 127.0.0.1:14550.
+       This is the default value for the parameter, and may be omitted.

 On the command prompt you should see (something like):